Rotate Everything in Production (Part 4): Proxy Chain Refresh, Restarts, and the 'Connection Reset' Healthcheck

 What the run changed

-- root CA mirrored to
+- root CA mirrored to the proxy user's Vault CA path

-/home/proxyprod/vault/ca/ca.pem - cert mapping updated with policies:
+- cert mapping updated with policies:

-- user service restarted:
+- dedicated proxy CA user service restarted

 Proxy step verification (from the run)